 The Netherlands is an open economy, carried along by international economic trends.
-In addition, global warming, the uncertainties surrounding the war in Ukraine and a volatile energy crisis are also presenting new challenges.
+In addition, global warming, the continuing uncertainties surrounding the war in Ukraine, volatile energy markets and immigration issues are also presenting new challenges.
 However, these have a relatively limited direct real impact on Dutch exports.
-It is still difficult to estimate how far Brexit will really affect Dutch exports and hence the Dutch economy.
-At the same time we can see that because of Brexit international companies are settling or expanding their existing operations in the Netherlands in view of their EU interests.
+The effects of Brexit are becoming increasingly evident, particularly in terms of its impact on Dutch exports.
+It is notable that the Netherlands continues to be an attractive location for British and other international companies, either to establish new operations or to expand existing activities within the European Union.